-

 - Non-medical counseling is another option available to couples or individuals.
 Free and confidential sessions with a Military and Family Life counselor are available on your installation.
 Military OneSource also offers non-medical counseling.

-- Visit the Re the We page on Military OneSource for access to articles, tools and resources to rekindle, repair or reset your relationship.
+- Visit the Re the We page on Military OneSource for a full range of relationship services and tools.

 Military OneSource is there for you 24/7 to help you and your partner thrive in your relationship.
-Call 800-342-9647 to connect with a consultant.
+Call 800-342-9647 or live chat to connect with a consultant.
 OCONUS?
 Use these international calling options.

 This site is for testing purposes only.If you are part of the general public, navigate to the public site.
 This site is solely for testing and approving site pages before they are released to the general public.